 Nearly 90 sets of steps, or Ghats, leading into the Holy Ganges River dot the shores of the ancient city of Varanasi.
-But none are holier, and more important in Hindu rites as Manikarnika Ghat, or colloquially known as the Burning Ghat.
+But none are holier, and more important in Hindu rites than Manikarnika Ghat, or colloquially known as the Burning Ghat.

 As dark, and creepy as it may seem to many from the West, there is a strange sense of energy in the Manikarnika Ghat.
 The bodies are brought to the burning grounds shrouded in colorful silks, and flowers, a strong contrast to the dark surroundings.